vigo/textmate2-python-fmt/README.md

 - Set `TM_PYTHON_FMT_DISABLE_ISORT=1` to bypass `isort`
 - Set `TM_PYTHON_FMT_DISABLE_PYLINT=1` to disable `pylint` (well a bit useless :)
 - Set `TM_PYTHON_FMT_DISABLE_FLAKE8=1` to disable `flake8`

+There is a helper snippet for disabling features easily, write `envi<TAB>` in `.tm_properties` file and select which feature to disable.

 ---